mahabubulridoy/HackerRank/README.md

 ---
 **Input/Output Explanation
 **Input Format**
 1. The first line contains an integer q, the number of queries.
 2. Each of the next q lines contains two integers, a and b, defining the range [a,b]
+**Output Format**
+For each query, output the number of perfect squares in the range [a,b]

 **Example**
 **Input**